VivekAja/LeetCode_Grind_Vivek/README.md

-# LeetCode_Grind_Vivek
-Here's a clear and professional README content you can use for your GitHub repository dedicated to your LeetCode journey:

----

 # 🧠 My LeetCode Journey

 Welcome to my LeetCode journey! 🚀
-This repository is a personal log of my progress, learnings, and solutions as I work through coding challenges on [LeetCode](https://leetcode.com/).
+This repository is a personal log of my progress, learnings, and solutions as I work through coding challenges on [LeetCode]((https://leetcode.com/u/VivekKomal/)).

 ## 📌 Purpose